- Select a topic to scroll directly to it:

 When employers outsource pre-employment screenings to a background check service provider, like Checkr, they often experience a faster, more streamlined process.
 A typical background check with a CRA often takes three to five days to complete, but can move even faster.

-At Checkr, 84% of reports are completed in under an hour, and we also provide an easy-to-use candidate portal that gives candidates a transparent view into their background check status every step of the way.
+At Checkr, 89% of all criminal checks complete within one hour, and we also provide an easy-to-use candidate portal that gives candidates a transparent view into their background check status every step of the way.

 How far back does a background check go in Arizona?